You can put off your potential and existing customers

 The ultimate goal of A/B testing is to discover which of the two variables performs better.
 You're revealing if the first one is more successful than the other in A and B's duel.

 This, by any means, doesn't indicate that the winner is an optimal setup for your business.
 You can understand if A is better than B, but you don't know if A is good at all.
-You're limiting your global vision to nothing but a price point, which is just a part of complex pricing strategies.
+You're limiting your global vision to nothing but multiple price points, which are just a part of complex pricing plans.

-The perfect pricing point is found through surveying your customers and gathering their feedback.
-You need to understand what features do they value most and which they want to get rid of.
-And ultimately, what is their Willingness to Pay for the product.
+The perfect pricing point is found through surveying your existing and new customers and gathering their feedback.
+You need to understand what features they perceived value most and which they want to get rid of.
+And ultimately, what is their Willingness to Pay for the product?

 A/B testing is an excellent tool for comparing conversion rates of website visuals, such as CTA buttons or different web designs.
 It's suitable for landing pages where significant amounts of people convert in short periods.